-BTC materials may include one or more of the following depending on the stage of development of the topic: Discussion Papers (Initial, Second, Third, etc.), Memorandum to the Director, Formal Issue Papers and Public Hearing Notices.
+BTC materials may include one or more of the following depending on the stage of development of the topic: Discussion Papers, Memorandum to the Director, and Issue Papers.
 To receive future distributions of BTC materials, you may request to be added to the BTC All Topics mailing list or indicate a specific topic's mailing list by emailing your contact information to: BTFD-BTC.InformationRequests@cdtfa.ca.gov.

 Current Informal Rulemaking Topics